 The purpose of the hub-and-spoke system is to effectively address emerging challenges resulting from fundamental changes in the international shipping industry.

 The centerpiece of the system is a deep water transfer terminal to be located just east of the mouth of the Mississippi River where the Southwest Pass meets the Gulf of Mexico.
-It is anticipated the terminal will be equipped to handle bulk cargo, petroleum products, and containers.
+It is anticipated the terminal will be equipped to handle petroleum products, bulk cargo, and containers.
+We anticipate providing bunkering, lightering and fueling facilities.
 The 2,238 acre site, with depths up to 108 feet, is owned by the State of Louisiana.